maet3608/nuts-flow/sphinx/source/tutorial/rearranging.rst

 Sometimes it is necessary to repeatedly process an iterable. ``Cycle`` takes all elements from its input iterable, stores them in memory and returns an iterator that cycles through the elements indefinitely.
-Here an example that cycles through 1, 2, 3 and takes the first 10 elements:
+Here an example that cycles through 1, 2, 3 and takes the first 10 elements

 >>> [1, 2, 3] >> Cycle() >> Take(10) >> Collect()
 [1, 2, 3, 1, 2, 3, 1, 2, 3, 1]